NicoHood/Hoodloader/Readme.md

 **Functions:**
 * Program the Arduino Uno/Mega like you are used to
-* Serial interface is still usable!
+* Serial interface is still usable via USB!
-* Use your Arduino as (HID device)[https://github.com/NicoHood/HID]
+* Use your Arduino as [HID device](https://github.com/NicoHood/HID)
 * Use the 16u2 as ISP to reprogram your 328 and others
 * One Firmware for Uno and Mega